EricZinda/Perplexity/docs/pxHowTo/pxHowTo120ConceptsReferringExpressions.md

 Everything to the right of "create a" is a [referring expression](https://en.wikipedia.org/wiki/Referring_expression), basically an arbitrarily complex noun phrase that describes or "refers to" something.
 When that "something" is actually in the world, the techniques we have gone through so far are sufficient to handle it.
 But in creating files, we are describing something that does not yet exist, so writing predications that find objects in the world and return them won't work.
 We need a different approach.

 The Perplexity `Concept` object gives us a direction, but we'll need to enhance it.
-We will derive a richer kind of `Concept` object that can hold a representation of these "conceptual" referring expressions and build predications that build them.
+We will create a richer kind of `Concept` object that can hold a representation of these "conceptual" referring expressions and build predications that use them.

 ### Creating a File
 Below is the built-in `Concept` object.
-Its default implementation really just stores a single string that gets passed into the constructor called `sort_of` which represents the sort of concept it is.
+Its default implementation just stores a single string from the constructor called `sort_of` which represents the sort of concept it is.
 Period.
 It doesn't do anything with it.
 As far as Perplexity is concerned, the only part of it that gets used is the `value_type` property which returns `VariableValueType.concept`.
 This tells Perplexity "I am a concept, treat me as an opaque blob".
 The rest of the methods are there to support equality and membership in dictionaries and are use by things like the Python `dict` object:

 ~~~
 class Concept(object):